MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-instructionaltext-property.md

 InstructionalText = 'Add an entity from your list of contacts.
 The entity can be a person or a company.', Locked = true, Comment = 'Keep like this, do not translate.', MaxLength = 100;
 ```

+The InstructionalText property on a page field should provide an example value or a short summary of the field's purpose.

 ## See also

 [Configuring the Help Experience](../../deployment/configure-help.md)